microsoft/cnetstat/Design.md

 ### Include a Kubernetes pod specification for running cnetstat as a daemonset

 ### Support non-Docker container runtimes
-I don't have an example around to test with, but I would gladly accept a pull request for pid-to-pod translation for a non-Docker container runtime.
+We would gladly accept a pull request for pid-to-pod translation for a non-Docker container runtime.